Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Bluevine and Lili both offer unlimited transactions on all their plan options, and they also use the MoneyPass ATM network with around 40,000 ATMs nationwide.

 A rarity for fintechs, Bluevine offers checkwriting privileges and up to two free checkbooks per year, which you can order from your Bluevine dashboard if you have at least one cent in your account.
 Bluevine can also send checks to vendors for a $1.50 per check fee.
-Meanwhile, Lili doesn’t offer checks at all and is still working on a check payment service.
+Lili also offers a service to mail a check to a vendor for a $3 fee, which is deducted from your account.

-Bluevine supports incoming and outgoing wire transfers, and all incoming wires are free.
+Bluevine supports domestic incoming and outgoing wire transfers, and all incoming wires are free.
 But, the pricing for outgoing wires depends on your membership tier.
 It also allows for international payments in multiple currencies.
-Lili accepts domestic wires for free, but you can’t send out wires.
+Lili also accepts domestic wires for free and charges $15 for outgoing domestic wires, but neither Bluevine or Lili support international wires.

 Additional features